opnsense/docs/source/manual/monit.rst

 Status
 ------

-The Monit status panel can be accessed via **Services->Monit->Status**.
+The Monit status panel can be accessed via :menuselection:`Services --> Monit --> Status`.
 For every active service, it will show the status, along with extra information if the service provides it.